rpranaitis/movies-library/README.md

    cd backend
    ```

+3. Update the .env file with your configuration variables.
+You may need to set up variables such as database connection strings, API keys, or any other environment-specific configurations.

-3. Install dependencies:
+4. Install dependencies:

    ```
    npm install
    ```

-4. Start the backend server:
+5. Start the backend server:

    ```
    npm run dev
    ```

-5. Open a new terminal window/tab.
+6. Open a new terminal window/tab.

-6. Navigate to the frontend directory:
+7. Navigate to the frontend directory:

    ```
    cd frontend
    ```

-7. Install dependencies:
+8. Install dependencies:

    ```
    npm install
    ```

-8. Start the frontend server:
+9. Start the frontend server:

    ```
    npm run dev
    ```

-9. Open your web browser and go to `http://localhost` to view the application.
+10. Open your web browser and go to `http://localhost` to view the application.

 ## Technologies Used